sindresorhus/sindresorhus.github.com/_apps/velja.md

 First, make sure the setting to remove tracking parameters is enabled.

-If the clicked/copied link is a short URL, Velja is only able to remove the tracking parameters if the “Expand short URLs” preference is enabled and it's a known short URL service or you added the short URL service in the “Advanced” preferences pane.
+If the clicked/copied link is a short URL, Velja is only able to remove the tracking parameters if the “Expand short URLs” setting is enabled and it's a known short URL service or you added the short URL service in the “Advanced” preferences pane.

 The app contains a list of tracking parameters to remove, but there may be site-specific tracking parameters it doesn't know about.
 If you encounter any tracking parameters not being removed, [let me know](https://sindresorhus.com/feedback/?product=Velja&referrer=Website-FAQ) and I'll add support for them.